-Member A Griffiths has a related party connection with The Educational Guidance Service Ltd as director and owner of the company.
-During the year ended 31 August 2014 £295 was paid to the Educational Guidance Service Ltd in respect of services received for pupil assessments and reports.
+Member A Griffiths has a related party connection with The Educational Guidance Service Ltd. During the year ended 31st August 2015 £900 was paid to the Educational Guidance Service Ltd in respect of services received for pupil assessments and reports.